VoidDruid/telemonitor/README.md

 - **/stats** - all available stats

 In progress:

 - auth
 - "normal" Dockerfile (build inside container)
-- more commands - cpu, disk
+- more commands - cpu, disk (for now they return current time as placeholder)